livelifelively/documentation-driven-development-tools/docs/requirements/p1-ddd-tools-schema-system.plan.md

 #### 2.2.3 Core Business Rules

-- **Schema as Single Source of Truth**: All documentation structure must derive from JSON schema definitions - no manual template editing.
+- **Zod as the Source of Truth for Structure**: The canonical schema structure is defined using Zod.
+TypeScript types are inferred from these schemas, ensuring a single point of maintenance for the structure itself.
+- **JSON as the Source of Truth for Content**: The content (the data) for the schema is maintained in the `*.json` files within the `src/ddd-schema-json/` directory.
+- **Validation Before Generation**: All `*.json` schema files must be validated against the canonical Zod schemas before any generation scripts are run.
-- **Automated Generation**: All templates and documentation must be generated programmatically to ensure consistency.
+- **Automated Generation**: All templates and documentation are generated programmatically from the validated JSON schema to ensure consistency.
-- **Dual-Mode Support**: Must support both human-readable and machine-optimized outputs for different consumption patterns.
-- **Type Safety**: All generation must be compile-time type-safe to prevent structural errors.
+- **Type Safety**: The entire validation and generation toolchain is compile-time type-safe.

 #### 2.2.4 User Stories